-The Ministry of the Economy is introducing more comprehensive regulatory requirements for oil and gas measurement in Saskatchewan through Directive PNG017, which became effective April 1, 2016.
+The Ministry is introducing more comprehensive regulatory requirements for oil and gas measurement in Saskatchewan through Directive PNG017, which became effective April 1, 2016.

 Any approved measurement exemptions granted by the Ministry before April 1, 2016, will be rescinded.
 Operators are responsible for applying for new measurement exemptions if they do not meet the exemption criteria set out in Section 5 of Directive PNG017.